Cheesy Potatoes Au Gratin

 Homemade cheesy scalloped potatoes with a rich cream sauce and melted cheddar cheese.
 The perfect potato side dish recipe!

 Oh, cheesy potatoes are a staple and in my opinion, the best thing to put next to a steak.
-This recipe is perfectly creamy with tender, seasoned potatoes in a homemade white cream sauce and with toasted cheese on top.
+This scalloped potatoes recipe is perfectly creamy with tender, seasoned potatoes in a homemade white cream sauce and with toasted cheese on top.
+These are the best Au Gratin Potatoes ever!

 How to make Potatoes Au Gratin: